PySiLK - Silk in Python

 SILK_DATA_ROOTDIR

-This variable gives the root of directory tree where the data store of SiLK Flow files is maintained, overriding the location that is compiled into the tools.
+This variable gives the root of directory tree where the data store of SiLK Flow files is maintained, overriding the location that is compiled into the tools (/data).
 This variable will be used by the FGlob constructor unless an explicit data_rootdir value is specified.
 In addition, the silk.site.init_site() may search for the site configuration file, silk.conf, in this directory.

 SILK_COUNTRY_CODES

 This environment variable gives the location of the country code mapping file that the silk.init_country_codes() function will use when no name is given to that function.
 The value of this environment variable may be a complete path or a file relative to the SILK_PATH.
+See the "FILES" section for standard locations of this file.

 SILK_PATH